Ceelog/phpdoc-en/src/book/session.md

 `$key`</span> , <span class="methodparam"><span
 class="type">string</span> `$val`</span> )

-**Warning**

-This function is currently not documented; only its argument list is available.
+Updates the last modification timestamp of the session.
+This function is automatically executed when a session is updated.

 ### Parameters

 `key`
+The session ID.

 `val`
+The session data.

 ### Return Values

 Returns **`TRUE`** if the timestamp was updated, **`FALSE`** otherwise.
+Note that this value is returned internally to PHP for processing.

 SessionUpdateTimestampHandlerInterface::validateId
 ==================================================